apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 Lenet(image_data)
 ```

-In this example, you can use `print` to get the intermediate results between
-layers.
-This approach provides a more flexible way to define the forward
-function.

-You can use `[]` to index a particular layer.
+You can use `.data` method to access the weights and bias of a particular layer.
 For example, the following
 accesses the first layer's weight and sixth layer's bias.

 ```python